BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/18_1_Verifying_Your_Lightning_Setup.md

 ## Verifying your Node

-You can now check if your Lightning node is ready to go by comparing the output of `bitcoin-cli getblockcount` with the `blockheight` result from `lightning-cli getinfo`.
+You can check if your Lightning node is ready to go by comparing the output of `bitcoin-cli getblockcount` with the `blockheight` result from `lightning-cli getinfo`.

 ```
 $ bitcoin-cli getblockcount